Application Information

 Using Humanities Research to Expand Storytelling in Our National Parks

 Fellows will work with NPS mentors as well as scholars and community partners from outside the agency to design and implement a plan for conducting research and sharing results with varied audiences.
 This includes the collaborative development of novel interpretive and educational projects.
 Up to twenty percent of each Fellow’s time will be dedicated to advancing their own career-centered scholarly projects.
-The Fellows will be integrated into a larger, dynamic cohort for learning and professional development opportunities, guided by internal and external mentors in topics such as digital humanities, public humanities, and engaging with difficult histories.
+The Fellows will be integrated into a larger, dynamic cohort for learning and professional development opportunities, guided by internal and external mentors in topics such as digital humanities and public humanities.

 This opportunity is generously supported by The Mellon Foundation through the National Park Foundation (NPF).
 The project is administered via a three-way agreement between NPS, National Park Foundation, and American Conservation Experience (ACE).
 A pilot phase of the program launched in 2018 with three fellows working across broad thematic areas including gender and sexuality, the history of civil rights, commemoration, and labor studies.
-An expanded cohort of 15 fellows in 2023-2025 will have an even greater impact, advancing the NPS education mission through new scholarship in the humanities.
+The fellowships offered here continue the work of the pilot phase and an expanded cohort of 15 Fellows serving from 2023-2025, expanding the impact of the program and advancing the NPS mission through new scholarship in the humanities.

 Fellowship Details

-Salary and Benefits: Salary is $65,000 in year one, and $67,600 in year two.
+Salary and Benefits: Salary is $67,600 in year one and $70,304 in year two.
 Fellows will be employees of ACE and are eligible to participate in ACE’s health insurance and benefits plans.
 Travel funding is provided, and Fellows will not be responsible for allowable/approved program travel.
 Each Fellow will receive an annual research fund of $3,000.

 Location: Some fellowships are remote, while others require residency for the duration of your tenure.
 NPS will provide workstations and provide reasonable accommodations, if needed, to meet task assignments.
 Specific work locations are included in the unique job listings, linked below.